Michelle Beadle: Early career

 With her father's assistance, Beadle got her career start as an intern for the San Antonio Spurs and was later given a shot at being a reporter.
 She also started her career at Fox Sports Net hosting Big Game Hunters.
-In 2002, Beadle moved to TNN as a "behind-the-chutes" sideline reporter for the coverage of the Professional Bull Riders' (PBR) Bud Light Cup tour.
+In 2002, Beadle moved to TNN as a "behind-the-chutes" sideline reporter for the coverage of the Professional Bull Riders' (PBR) Bud Light Cup Series.
 She was originally meant to fill in for two weeks but was asked to stay full-time.
 While at TNN, she also served as a freelance reporter for CBS Sports on its coverage of the PBR and ESPN's Titan Games.

 Next, Beadle went to the Travel Channel and hosted the show Get Packing.
 She then hosted a show for Major League Baseball Production's magazine show Cathedrals of the Game.
 Beadle later worked for the YES Network where she conducted interviews and did feature reporting for YES' regular season, preseason, and postseason New Jersey Nets telecasts.
 She also served as a sideline reporter for Nets basketball games, was co-host of Kids on Deck and Sportslife NYC, and was the host of YES' Ultimate Road Trip.
 Additionally, Beadle hosted College Sports Television's The 1 College Sports Show, and pre and postgame sports shows.
 She was also the reporter for the NFL Films syndicated program NFL Under the Helmet.

 She also hosted several other entertainment-themed and reality-based shows, including People.com's feature, What You Missed Over the Weekend; Fine Living Network's I Want Your Job; Animal Planet's Animal Planet Report; Travel Channel's Beach Week series and Discovery Channel's Inside Orlando's Resorts, and Outrageous Room Service.
 She has also been a Red Carpet reporter for the Golden Globes, Grammy Awards, SAG Awards, and the Tony Awards, and contributed for People Magazine on television, appearing on The Today Show, The Early Show, Extra, Access Hollywood, and Entertainment Tonight.